theonlydevrai/playlist_song_recommender/README.md

 - **📊 Smart Categorization** - Automatically groups songs into 8 mood categories
 - **⏱️ Duration Matching** - Creates playlists that fit your exact time needs
 - **📋 Easy Export** - Copy track names or Spotify URIs to add to your own playlists
+- **🚀 No Database Required** - Stateless design, all processing happens in-memory

 ## 🖼️ How It Works